TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Less round time on small maps to increase tension on T side
+    - e.g. on duel practice

 - Net stats not measured for some reason

 - Server administration